google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

 {% include "web/_shared/contributors/samdutton.html" %}

-`ImageCapture` is an API for capturing still images and controlling camera settings.
+`ImageCapture` is an API to capture still images and control camera settings.

-The API enables control over camera hardware features such as zoom, focus mode, contrast, ISO and white balance, as well as enabling access to the maximum resolution capabilities of the camera.
+The API enables control over camera hardware features such as zoom, focus mode, contrast, ISO and white balance.
+Best of all, `ImageCapture` enables access to the full resolution capabilities of the camera.
 Previous techniques for taking photos on the Web have used snapshots from a video stream, which are lower resolution than those available for still images.